brikteknologier/seraph-model/README.md

   where each key is the name of the property on the resulting node, and each value is an object with the following options:
   * `model` the seraph-model that will be read
-  * `rel` the relationship relating the root node and this model
+  * `relName` the relationship relating the root node and this model
   * `direction` (optional - default: `out`) the direction of the relationship
   * `many` (optional - default: `false`) if set to true, the result is always and array